SAP-samples/teched2023-AD161/exercises/Ex8/README.md

 ![](/exercises/Ex8/images/applicationlogiceditor.png)

 The application logic handler file opens.
-In the **'changeUrgencyDueToSubject.js'** file, after the comment Your code here, add the following content:
+In the **'changeUrgencyDueToSubject.js'** file, after the comment "//Your code here", add the following content:

 ```
 const incident = request.data;